jepcastelein/marketo-rest-python/README.md

 ====
 * Implement remaining Asset APIs
 * Implement Opportunity APIs
+* Finish implementing "Get Companies"
 * Implement Sales Person APIs

 Programming Conventions
 =======================
 Conventions used for functions:
-* functions mirror as closely as possible how the functions work in the Marketo REST API; exceptions:
-** get_lead_activities, get_lead_changes and get_deleted_leads where you can pass in a datetime directly rather than having to use get_paging_token (which you can still use, if you want to)
+* functions mirror as closely as possible how the functions work in the Marketo REST API; exceptions: get_lead_activities, get_lead_changes and get_deleted_leads where you can pass in a datetime directly rather than having to use get_paging_token (which you can still use, if you want to)
 * name of the function is exactly the same as on the Marketo Developer website, but lowercase with spaces replaced by underscores